Raghib Allie-Brennan

-Raghib Ismail Allie-Brennan (born July 20, 1991) is an American politician and former political aide serving as a member of the Connecticut House of Representatives from the 2nd district.
+Raghib Ismail Allie-Brennan (born July 20, 1991) is an American politician serving as a member of the Connecticut House of Representatives from the 2nd district, which encompasses most of Bethel and parts of Danbury, since 2019.
 In 2025, Allie-Brennan was arrested on two occasions and charged with shoplifting at a Target located in Bethel.

 Early life and education

-Allie-Brennan was born in Queens, New York City and raised in Bethel, Connecticut.
+Allie-Brennan was born in Queens, New York and raised in Bethel, Connecticut.
 His father immigrated to New York City from Guyana.
-After graduating from Bethel High School, he earned a Bachelor of Arts degree in international relations from Marymount Manhattan College.
+He graduated from Bethel High School in 2009, and earned a B.A. in International Relations from Marymount Manhattan College in 2013.

-Career
+Political career

-After earning his bachelor's degree, Allie-Brennan worked in Washington, D.C. as a congressional advisor in the United States House of Representatives, specializing in energy and environmental issues, disaster relief, and civil rights legislation.
-He worked as a legislative aide and advisor to Alma Adams and as an intern for Cedric Richmond.
-He later returned to Bethel, Connecticut, where he became active in local government.
+After earning his bachelor's degree, Allie-Brennan worked as a congressional advisor in the United States House of Representatives, specializing in energy and environmental issues, disaster relief, and civil rights legislation.
+He worked as a district aide assistant to Elizabeth Esty, a legislative aide and advisor to Alma Adams and as an intern for Cedric Richmond.

-In the 2018 election, Allie-Brennan was elected to the Connecticut House of Representatives, representing Connecticut's 2nd assembly district.
-Allie-Brennan succeeded one-term Republican incumbent Will Duff in a rematch after narrowly losing to Duff in the race for the open seat vacated by retiring Republican incumbent Dan Carter.

-He received the 2019 Humane Legislator award for introducing legislation to ban pet stores from selling inhumanely bred animals and helped organize an event in support of Danbury Animal Welfare Society at a local pub.

-During a May 2020 virtual Democratic Party convention, Allie-Brennan was nominated to serve for another term in the Connecticut House of Representatives.

-Allie-Brennan was selected for the Energy & Environment Innovation Fellowship hosted by Future Caucus in both 2024 and 2025, a bipartisan fellowship for legislators concerned with climate change, energy policy, and environmental justice.
+In 2016, Allie-Brennan ran for the Connecticut House of Representatives in the 2nd district, where Republican incumbent Dan E. Carter was not seeking re-election to run for U.S Senate.
+Allie-Brennan faced Republican Will Duff, who narrowly defeated him.
+In the 2018 election, Allie-Brennan defeated Duff in a rematch.